 The Tutoring Project began in 2003 as a collaborative effort between Guy Blackburn, the project's original coordinator, Kevin Rashid, the Honors College Curriculum and Research@Honors Coordinator, and Dale Thomas and Marcella Verdun, who worked in Detroit Public Schools as a reading coordinator and elementary school principal, respectively.

 Photo: Project coordinators Dale Thomas (left) and Marcella Verdun are presented with a Faculty Service Award by WSU President Wilson in Oct.
 2015

 Thomas and Verdun took over the course full-time in 2006 when Blackburn passed suddenly.
 Since 2006, a total of 892 WSU students have gone through the course, tutoring 4,080 DPS students over a course of 46,284 hours.

-"Together, the coordinators are a brilliant and selfless team dedicated to a critical mission: offering our WSU students skills in tutoring and an organized, profound experience in service while supporting Detroit's children at a crucial, early stage in their development of reading skills so they can catch up and excel," said Kevin Rashid.
+"Together, the coordinators are a brilliant and selfless team dedicated to a critical mission: offering our WSU students skills in tutoring and an organized, profound experience in service while supporting Detroit's children at a crucial, early stage in their development of reading skills so they can catch up and excel," says Kevin Rashid.

 Thomas and Verdun were awarded the Alumni Association's 2015 Faculty Service Award.
-The award is given to WSU faculty "whose professional or civic efforts have brought about a greater appreciation to the University's contribution to community service.
+The award is given to WSU faculty "whose professional or civic efforts have brought about a greater appreciation to the university's contribution to community service.